scoulomb/home-assistant/Tuya-IR-controller/README.md

 ### Traps

 - Use last version of HomeAssistant (last stable **DockerHub** image).
-Same issue as with [OverKiz](../Tahoma/tahoma-integration.md#use-overkiz-api-and-ha-integration). (was tuck here for a year with tuya issue in HA....)
+Same issue as with [OverKiz](../Tahoma/tahoma-integration.md#use-overkiz-api-and-ha-integration). (was tuck here for a year with tuya issue in HA....error 2406)
 - Do not use SmartHome APK it is very bad and prevents from using Tuya Android Store app
     - So do not do  [add smart devices from Tuya console, scan qr code from Tuya app to download SmartHome APK, and scan this same QR to login to project after SmartApp download]
     - It is painful and on top of it Tuya HA will not see the devices